harbanery/peworld-hirejob-app/README.md

 ## About The Project

-Peworld is a dynamic web application designed to revolutionize the job search experience.
+**Peworld** is a dynamic web application designed to revolutionize the job search experience.
 It not only helps job seekers find suitable employment opportunities but also provides comprehensive and detailed information about potential employers.
-With Peworld, users can explore a wide range of job listings tailored to their skills and preferences, gain insights into company cultures and benefits, and stay updated on the latest industry trends.
+With **Peworld**, users can explore a wide range of job listings tailored to their skills and preferences, gain insights into company cultures and benefits, and stay updated on the latest industry trends.

 ### Usage